smozaffari/PrediXmod-things/README.md

 Run prediction on genotypes

     pred_obs.R
+Format correctly
+Run ensemblids.pl
-Format correctly and compare predicted and observed gene expression Print out tables of pvalues and correlation
+Compare predicted and observed gene expression and print out tables of pvalues and correlation

     plots.R
 Read in pvalues and correlation values to make pdf plots